JohannesStutz/100-days-of-code/r1-log.md

 - GitHub link: [Be Productive](https://github.com/JohannesStutz/beproductive)
 - Added support for Linux (and probably MacOS, can't test it)
 - Had trouble using git.
 Took over half an hour to fix a merge conflict caused by A SINGLE LINE.
 Need to learn git basics!

+### R1D4
+Had not so much time today.
+Tried to turn [Be Productive](https://github.com/JohannesStutz/beproductive) into a proper command line tool.
+Learned about `argparse`.
+You can now run `python -m beproductive pomodoro` and a Pomodoro session starts.
+Next up: scheduling / block websites for certain time.
+Git was better today :)